pcpai83/LightSaber_CircuitPyton/README.md

 2. Copy all files to the board (`code.py`, `settings_menu.py`, `sounds/`, `gfx/`, etc.)
 3. Add all required libraries to the `lib/` folder
 4. (Optional) Personalize sounds and effects!

 ---

+## 🖼️ gfx_bmp2bin — Animation Tool (BMP ➜ BIN)

+This project includes the gfx_bmp2bin folder, with:

+bmp2bin.py: Python script to convert BMP images (horizontal frame strips) into .bin animation files for the blade.

+Demo .bmp and .bin files included.

+How to use
+Put your BMP animation images in the folder.

+Run the script to convert:

+bash
+Copiar
+Editar
+python bmp2bin.py <folder> <num_leds>
+<folder>: Path to your BMP files.

+<num_leds>: Number of LEDs in your blade.

+The script reads each BMP, resizes each frame to match your LED count, and outputs a ready-to-use .bin animation file.

+⚡ Tinting (Dynamic Animation Coloring)
+If tinting is enabled for an animation (set in the animation's JSON), the colors will use only the pure red color band, meaning the animation will map between:

+black (1,0,0)

+dark red (128,0,0)

+pure red (255,0,0)

+light pink (255,128,128)

+near-white (255,254,254)

+This allows for dynamic "tinting" effects that follow the blade color chosen in the menu or set by code.

+---